Immingham

-The region was relatively unpopulated and undeveloped until the early 1900s, when the Great Central Railway began developing its Immingham Dock; as a consequence of the dock development, and of nearby post-Second World War large scale industrial developments Immingham developed from a minor place into a significant town during the 20th century.
+It was relatively unpopulated until the early 1900s, when the Great Central Railway began developing Immingham Dock; as a consequence of the docks, and post-Second World War large scale industrial developments, Immingham became a significant town during the 20th century.
 The Port of Immingham & Grimsby was the largest port in the United Kingdom by tonnage with 54 million tonnes of cargo passing through in 2019.

 Geography

 Council ward

 The Immingham Ward of North East Lincolnshire Council includes Stallingborough, Healing and Habrough.
 As of 2018, its elected councillors are Stewart Swinburn (Conservative), David Bolton (Labour), and David Watson (Labour).

 Population of the ward in 2001 was 11,804 persons (2001 census), and 11,507 persons in 2011 (2011 census).

 European route E22 passes through Immingham on the A180 and A160 via Immingham Dock.

 Civil parish

-The civil parish of Immingham is located on the south bank of the Humber Estuary 10 km west-north-west of Grimsby.
+The civil parish of Immingham is located on the south bank of the Humber Estuary 10 km west-northwest of Grimsby.
 The civil parish is bounded by South Killingholme to the north-west, with the drain watercourse outfalling at South Killingholme Haven forming the boundary – also the county boundary between North Lincolnshire and North East Lincolnshire.
 The south-eastern boundary is with the civil parish of Stallingborough, with the North Beck Drain forming most of the boundary.
 The parish extends to the south-west as far as Roxton, with boundaries to the south-west and south with the civil parishes of Habrough and Keelby.

 The civil parish is low lying, extending from below 5 m above sea level near the Humber foreshore, to a peak of 21 m in Roxton wood in the south-west corner.
 The main features within the parish are the Humber shoreline, running roughly north-west to south-east, the Immingham Dock and estate, and adjacent south of the dock the town of Immingham.
 The A180 and Stallingborough-Habrough section of the mainline railway west out of Grimsby (Great Grimsby and Sheffield Junction Railway) pass roughly east–west through the southern part of the parish.
 The A1173 connects the town and dock to the A180.
 Excluding farms there are no other places of habitation outside the town in the civil parish.

 There are two abandoned sites of medieval villages in the parish: that of the village of Immingham, north-west of the modern town, near St Andrew's Church; and Roxton in the southern extremity of the parish.

 Population of the civil parish was 9,861 in 2001, and 9,642 in 2011.